gregturn/embeddable-spring-data-rest/README.md

 An example of using Spring Data REST with an embeddable subtable

+> **NOTE:** You HAVE to use Spring Data REST 2.1.0.RC1 for this to work properly.
+2.0.x doesn't handle @Embeddable propertly.
+As a side effect, it's also recommend to upgrade Spring Data JPA to 1.6.0.RC1

 Run it by launching `mvn clean spring-boot:run`.

 To poke at the sample data, in another shell, use `curl`.